-What does it mean to be an undecided student?
+What does it mean to be still deciding?

 You are not alone!
-Approximately 75% of students entering college are undecided about their academic major or goals.
+Approximately 75% of students entering college are still deciding about their academic major or goals.
 Statistics show that the likelihood of graduation is greater for students who begin their college education undeclared, and later choose a major.
 You are being practical by keeping your options open!